Do I have any regrets? I address that in the link provided but aside from that, you bet your sweet ass I do.

-4. Music is a powerful thing.
-Start your day singing and dancing in the shower.
-I don’t know of anything that can captivate your emotions or mood in such a dramatic way.
+4. Music Is A Powerful Thing – Start Your Day Singing And Dancing In The Season: I don’t know of anything that can captivate your emotions or mood in such a dramatic way.
 I’ve cried out of nowhere listening to a song because it brought back a memory, danced in the shower and changed a bad mood into a good one listening to some fresh beats.
 Make a playlist, start your day with it.
 Keep it with you in times of need.

-6. Sleep.
-No rest for the weary is complete bullish*t Sleep 3-4 hours a night on average for a month and let me know how your mood is and how effective you are.
+6. Sleep!
+No Rest For The Weary Is Complete Bullshit: Sleep 3-4 hours a night on average for a month and let me know how your mood is and how effective you are.
 Any parents out there with babies?
 I’m sure you can relate.

-7. Learn healthy habits as early as possible The sooner you can develop exercise and healthy eating habits the better.
+7. Learn Healthy Habits As Soon As Possible – Then Pass Them On To Your Kids: The sooner you can develop exercise and healthy eating habits the better.
 It makes it easier as you age – they become as simple as tying your shoe.
-Thank you Mom and Dad
+Thank you Mom and Dad 🙂

-8. Don’t try or pretend to have no fear.
-Instead practice being courageous.
-Fear isn’t going away anytime soon.
+8. Don’t Pretend To Be Fearless.
+Instead Practice Being Courageous: Fear isn’t going away anytime soon.
 You’ll always be afraid of something.
 Instead of trying to have no fear, practice courage instead.
 Start small and build up to the big challenges.

-9. That guy or girl you are thinking about, just ask them out.
-Worst case scenario is they say no. I repeat.
-The worst case scenario is that they’ll say no. Offer to take them out for wine… everyone loves booze
+9. That Guy or Girl You’re Thinking About – Just Ask Them Out.
+Worst Case Scenario Is They Say No: I repeat.
+The worst case scenario is that they’ll say no. Offer to take them out for wine… everyone loves booze 🙂

 - Counting your blessings: Expressing gratitude for what you have (either privately – through contemplation or journaling – or to a close other) or conveying your appreciation to one or more individuals whom you’ve never properly thanked.